 Structural control and health monitoring: topics of research in this highly cross-disciplinary field include the development of “smart” systems for the mitigation and reduction of structural vibrations, assessment of the health of structural systems based on their vibration response signatures, and the modeling of nonlinear systems based on measured dynamic behavior.

-Fluid mechanics: numerical simulation of flow and transport processes, non-equilibrium fluid dynamics and thermodynamics, turbulence and turbulent mixing, urban canopy flow and transport processes, natural and mixed mode ventilation, wind loading, solid-laden turbulent flows, porous surface turbulence, flow through porous media, flow and transport in fractured rock.
+Fluid mechanics: numerical and theoretical study of fluid flow and transport processes, non-equilibrium fluid dynamics and thermodynamics, turbulence and turbulent mixing, boundary-layer flow, urban and vegetation canopy flow, particle-laden flow, wind loading, flow through porous media, and flow and transport in fractured rock.

 Environmental engineering/water resources: modeling of flow and pollutant transport in surface and subsurface waters, unsaturated zone hydrology, geoenvironmental containment systems, analysis of watershed flows including reservoir simulation.